-agencies.
-New Executive Office units created by Congress included the Council of Economic Advisers, the Central Intelligence Agency, the National Security Council, and the National Security Resources Board.
-At the end of his second term, Truman had 11 Executive Office units, but the Office for Emergency Management was dormant.
+At the end of his first term as President, Harry S. Truman had an Executive Office of eight principal units, as well as the Council of National Defense, and the Office for Emergency Management had two subsidiary agencies.
+New Executive Office units created by Congress included the Council of Economic Advisers, the Central Intelligence Agency, the National Security Council, and the National Security Resources Board.36 At the end of his second term, Truman had 11 Executive Office units, but the Office for Emergency Management was dormant.

 Manuals for the Presidency of Dwight D. Eisenhower indicate eight Executive Office components at the end of his first administration and nine at the conclusion of his second term.
 At the time of his assassination, John F. Kennedy also had nine Executive Office entities, and Lyndon B. Johnson counted 11 such units at the conclusion of his Oval Office tenure.
-When Richard Nixon resigned from the Presidency, he left behind 15 Executive Office agencies.
+When Richard Nixon resigned the Presidency, he left behind 15 Executive Office agencies.
 His successor, Gerald Ford, also had 15 EOP components when he departed from the White House, but the next President, Jimmy Carter, had a reduced total of 11 entities at the end of his term.
-Ronald Reagan finished both of his administrations with nine Executive Office units, George Bush had 11 such agencies when he completed his term, and William Clinton had ten EOP entities at the outset of his Presidency.
-Profiles of the major entities within the Executive Office during the 1939-1973 period are presented in Appendix I of this report, and their chronological location in the EOP is portrayed in Appendix II.
+Ronald Reagan finished both of his administrations with nine Executive Office units, George H. W. Bush had 11 such agencies when he completed his term, and William Clinton had ten EOP entities during his presidency.37 Profiles of the major entities within the Executive Office during the 1939-2000 period are presented in Appendix I of this report, and their chronological location in the EOP is portrayed in Appendix II.

 Among the more enduring constructs of the Executive Office are the White House Office and the Office of Management and Budget (formerly the Bureau of the Budget), which were among the initial EOP structures.
-The Council of Economic Advisers, established in 1946, and the National Security Council, created in 1947, also appear to hold permanent status.
-Both the Office of the Special Representative for Trade Negotiations and the Council on Environmental Quality have endured for over two decades.
-It also seems unlikely that the President's administrative support staff unit, known as the Office of Administration, will soon be eliminated.
-If such did happen, its functions would most likely have to be assumed by the White House Office, which would increase both its personnel and budget.
-Indeed, this unit was created, in part, in response to and to avoid subsequent criticism that the White House staff was too large and too costly.
+The Council of Economic Advisers, established in 1946,38 and the National Security Council, created in 1947,39 also appear to hold permanent status.
+Both the Office of the Special Representative